The Best Day Trips From Johannesburg

 Located in a volcano crater, it’s home to an incredible variety of animals, which include the Big Five, and zebras, giraffes, antelopes and wild dogs, not to mention some 300 species of birds – so make sure to bring your binoculars and a camera with a long lens.

 Pilanesberg is easy to explore on self-drives and you don’t even need a 4WD as the main road is tarmac and the others easy to access.
 I still think that having a trained guide is a good idea – they know where to spot the animals.
-For guided day trips from Johannesburg to Pilanesberg, click here or here.
+I recommend these guided day trips from Johannesburg to Pilanesberg which include transportation, lunch and a local guide.

 I have come across sites that recommend Kruger National Park as a place to visit on day trips from Johannesburg.
 I don’t think so!
 This is the second largest national park in the country, not to mention it’s at least a 5 hour drive from Johannesburg, meaning that if you only have a day you’d get to spend no more than 3 hours there, for a total of 10 hours driving.